ecmwf/anemoi-graphs/docs/graphs/edges/cutoff.rst

    The cut-off method is recommended for the encoder edge, to connect all data nodes to hidden nodes.
 The optimal ``cutoff_factor`` value will be the lowest value without orphan nodes.
-This optimal value will depend on the nodes distribution, so it is recommended to tune it for each case.
+This optimal value depends on the node distribution, so it is recommended to tune it for each case.